Tools4everBV/HelloID-Conn-Prov-Source-Topicus-ParnasSys/README.md

 </p>

 ## Introduction
 This connector retrieves the data from ParnasSys.
-The persons and contracts.
+The persons.
 The connectors contains two "person" scripts.
 One for the Employee and one for the Student.
 There is no Department script.
+You can use this connector in addition to your current HR system.

 ## Prerequisites
  - The connector depends on the additional Custom fields.
 Make sure these a present before importing the mapping